I love learning random things and then going for it. Here is a sample of art things I’ve done just for fun or for fun clubs.

 UIUC Game Builders Studio – Artist

-I have been an artist at UIUC’s Game Builders Studio since its first semester in Fall 2022.
+I have been an artist at UIUC’s Game Builders Studio since its first semester in Fall 2022 to end of Fall 2023.
 Game Builders Studio is a student-driven studio that makes one game per semester with a team of 14 – 20 people.
 Students must apply and can join one of four teams: design, art, audio / music, and programming, that collaborate and work together.
-So far, we’ve created two games: 1.)
-Sugar & Slice, a roguelike game where you beat up monsters and steal their candy, and 2.)
-Beetle Bistro, a kitchen co-op game where you play as insect chefs in an insect world.
+So far, we’ve created three games: 1.)
+Sugar & Slice, a roguelike game where you beat up monsters and steal their candy, 2.)
+Beetle Bistro, a kitchen co-op game where you play as insect chefs in an insect world, 3.)
+Ariadne’s Blessing, a first person horror game where you have to escape from minotaurs in a labyrinth.

 As an Artist on the team, I’ve created several props and character models and materials for both games as well as some concept art.
 Select pieces are shown to the right.